Updated January 5, 2026

 What are the biggest cost differences between Vancouver and Tokyo?

-The most significant cost difference is in groceries.
-Grocery costs differ by roughly 27%, affecting your daily shopping expenses.
+The most significant cost difference is in dining out.
+Restaurant prices vary by about 31%, which can significantly impact your entertainment budget.
 Transportation and utilities show notable variations between the two cities.

 Which city is better for expats and digital nomads?